The effectiveness of Twitter as a connective social media channel is declining

 As you can see from the above graph, paperbacks were, on average, 82%, of sales when the book was published in 2009.
 Although there’s significant variation from month to month, due mainly to bulk sales of one format or the other, the five year trendline shows that by March 2015, the most recent month for which I have full indirect sales figures, paperback book sales dropped to just over 60% of all sales.

-The paperback is priced at $27.95 (Amazon) or $26.00 (from me directly), and the ebook format costs $11.00 (only from me).
+The paperback costs $27.95 (Amazon) or $26.00 (from me directly), and the ebook format costs $11.00 (only from me).
 I haven’t changed any prices over the years, though Amazon plays tricks with the paperback pricing from time to time.
 These pricing levels provide me approximately the same income per copy for direct sales, regardless of the format.

 One factor that affects the quantity of new paperback sales is that, these days, there are usually a few used copies of the paperback available on Amazon for a few dollars under the new price.
 Sales of used copies reduces new copy sales.
 On the other hand, I expect some copies of the ebook get shared too.

 An additional trend I am noting for my website sales is that combination sales (both ebook and paperback versions of the same book) have been increasing over the last year.
-I offer a discount when both formats are purchased simultaneously, and this is worth considering if you are selling your books yourself.
+I offer a discount when people buy both formats simultaneously.
+Consider this if you are selling your books yourself.

 Are you an author with book format sales history of your own?
 Feel free to share your experience in the comments below!